Understanding what’s going on inside your head

-Approved by Suicide Action Montréal
+Reviewed by Suicide Action Montréal

 What is suicide?

-What can we do about depression?
+Learn what you can we do about depression

 WHAT DOES IT MEAN TO HAVE SUICIDAL THOUGHTS? 🧠